Library of Resources

 |Yes I Can: Organization||

-Online supports for survivors of sexual abuse, including free and facilitated online support groups.
+Online supports for survivors of physical, emotional and sexual abuse; includes free and facilitated online support groups.

 |You and Your Child: For Parents of Children Who Have Been Sexually Abused (DHSA)||

 Booklet from The Department of Human Services in Australia for parents and non-offending caregivers of children who have been sexually abused.

 |Your Life Your Voice (1.800.448.3000): Organization||

 Crisis helpline for youth, open 24/7, can be reached by dialing 1.800.448.3000.
 Helpline also has email, chat (Monday thru Friday from 6p-12a CST), and text (everyday from 2p-1a CST).
 Text VOICE to 20121.